 Maths mastery lessons have pace and teachers are facilitators who ask rich questions to extend children's learning.
-Every step is deliberate, purposeful and prescise.
+Every step is deliberate, purposeful and precise.
 If children are struggling with a concept, more time us spent supporting and building their understanding.

 Pupils are invited to demonstrate their soloutions and explain their thinking.
-Lessons include a mixture of short tasks, explanation, demonstration and lots of practice to reinforce learning.
+Lessons include a mixture of short tasks, explanation, demonstration and lots of practice to reinforce learnng.
 Mastery works best when children are secure in their number facts and can free up their working memory for problem solving.
-At the Cambridge Primary School we have separate, daily fluency lessons to practice our number facts.
+At the Cambridge Primary School we have daily fluency lessons prior to our maths lessons to practice our number facts.